Phase transitions induced by standard and predetermined measurements in transmon arrays: Introduction

-A particularity of the~MIPT is that it consists of a transition in the statistical properties of the system dynamics and can only be observed by considering the individual quantum trajectories, which are pure states associated with a particular set of measurements outcomes or trajectory-averaged quantities involving higher orders of the density matrix, such as entanglement entropy or fluctuations of observables~\citep{bao21}.
-Experimentally, this translates into the need to carry out an explicit post-selection of all trajectories, that is, to access the result of all the measurements to recompose the final state associated with each trajectory or to calculate the trajectory-averaged expectation values.
-This greatly hampers experimental performance since a large number of circuit iterations are required to obtain multiple copies of the same trajectory.
-There are different proposals to eliminate or reduce post-selection, such as the use of space-time duals of random circuits in which post-selection is only necessary for the final measurements~\citep{ippoliti21c}, the averaging of a reference ancilla that is entangled with the circuit~\citep{gullans20, dehghani2022}, or by considering swapping between the circuit and the environment instead of measurements \citep{weinstein22}.
-Recently, a~MIPT in trapped ions using Clifford gates has been experimentally observed without the need for post-selection, using reference ancillae to detect the purified phase~\citep{Noel2022}; although it has been argued that it is also possible to perform a similar experiment to detect the unpurified phase~\citep{yoshida21}.
-However, the features of superconducting circuits, such as their scalability, speed, and richness of dynamics due to easy access to larger Hilbert spaces~\citep{cazalilla11, barends13, hacohen-gourgy15, roushan17, ma19, yan19, kjaergaard20, martinvazquez20}, make this platform an ideal device to study~MIPTs.
-Interestingly, its existence has recently been experimentally demonstrated by explicit post-selection in a superconducting quantum processor~\citep{Koh2022}.
-It is important to note that, beyond the details regarding the implementation in different devices, the existence of the~MIPT in such diverse systems establishes that it is a generic property of quantum trajectories in open systems~\citep{Potter2022}.
+The MIPT is characterized by a transition in the statistical properties of the system dynamics that can only be detected by examining individual quantum trajectories.
+These trajectories are pure states associated with specific measurement outcomes or trajectory-averaged quantities involving higher orders of the density matrix such as entanglement entropy or fluctuations of observables~\citep{bao21}.
+However, detecting these trajectories experimentally requires post-selecting all measurements to reconstruct the final state or calculate trajectory-averaged expectation values that can hinder experimental performance due to the need for multiple circuit iterations.
+There are different proposals to eliminate or reduce post-selection, such as the use of space-time duals of random circuits in which post-selection is only necessary for the final measurements~\citep{ippoliti21c}, the averaging of a reference ancilla that is entangled with the circuit~\citep{gullans20, dehghani2023}, or by considering swapping between the circuit and the environment instead of measurements~\citep{weinstein22}.
+Recently, an~MIPT in trapped ions using Clifford gates has been experimentally observed without the need for post-selection, using reference ancillae to detect the purified phase~\citep{Noel2022}; it has been argued that it is also possible to perform a similar experiment to detect the unpurified phase~\citep{yoshida21}.
+However, the features of superconducting devices, such as their scalability, speed, and richness of dynamics due to easy access to larger Hilbert spaces~\citep{cazalilla11, barends13, hacohen-gourgy15, roushan17, ma19, yan19, kjaergaard20, martinvazquez20}, make this platform an ideal device to study~MIPTs.
+Interestingly, its existence has recently been experimentally demonstrated by explicit post-selection in a superconducting quantum processor~\citep{Koh2023}.
+It is important to note that the~MIPT, observed in diverse systems, is a generic property of quantum trajectories in open systems, regardless of implementation details in different devices~\citep{Potter2022}.